Carver (automotive company): The Carver

-The Carver is a fully electric vehicle, featuring aspects of both a scooter and a car.
+The Carver is a fully electric vehicle,(EV) featuring aspects of both a scooter and a car.
 In terms of legislation, the Carver is categorized as a scooter, which means that a scooter driving license is sufficient to drive it.
-Yet a Carver is operated much like a car i.e. in an enclosed compartment with a steering wheel and foot pedals.
+Yet a Carver is operated much like a car i.e. in an enclosed compartment (with removable windows), a steering wheel and foot pedals.

 Like the Carver One, the electric Carver has three wheels; one in the front and two in the back, and is equipped with the Dynamic Vehicle Control system to ensure stability when turning.
-The Carver is 2.89 m in length, 0.98 m in width, 1.49 m in height and weighs 260 kg.
+The Carver base model (R) is 2.89 m in length, 0.98 m in width, 1.49 m in height and weighs 260 kg.
+The S+ model is slightly wider 1.06 m and slightly heavier.
 Inside there is space for two occupants (a driver and passenger) plus an additional 75 liters of luggage in the back.

-The Carver's top speed is 45 km/h, which it can reach within 8 seconds.
-It range maxes out at 100 km.
+The Carver base (R) top speed is 45 km/h, which it can reach within 8 seconds.
+It range maxes out at 130 km.
+The Carver S+ top speed is 80 km/h and max range of 100 km.
 Being a fully electric vehicle, the Carver carries a 5.4 kWh lithium iron phosphate battery.
 An hour charging will take you approx 20 km and it takes approximately 4.2 and 5.2 hours to recharge the battery to 80% and 100% respectively.

 Component production and pre-assembly takes place in China, Taiwan and South Korea.
 All high-tech components are designed, developed and produced in Europe.
 The final stages of assembly and vehicle calibration take place in Carver's assembly factory in Leeuwarden, Netherlands.